I Ching Guide

 Yin and yang are the basic polarities behind the I Ching system.
 They are not moral opposites, but complementary forces that describe how change unfolds.

-Main Takeaways
+Main Narrative

 Section 01

-Yin and yang are relational, not absolute
+Yin and yang describe relationship, not moral ranking

 Section 02